 Instructions

 - Cut each baby potato in half (for larger baby potatoes, cut into quarters).
-If using full-sized waxy potatoes, cut them into about 1 ½ inch chunks (you don't need to peel the larger potatoes but you can if preferred).
+If using full-sized waxy potatoes, cut them into about 1-inch chunks.

 - Place the potatoes into a large saucepan.
 Fill with cold water until potatoes are covered by about 1 inch.
 Bring to a gentle boil over high heat and add a generous amount of salt to the water (about 1 tablespoon).
 Gently boil the potatoes until fork-tender, about 8 - 9 minutes.
 During the cook time, turn the heat down as necessary to maintain a gentle boil.

 - When the potatoes are cooked, drain and rinse them with cold water to cool them down a bit, and drain again well (potatoes should still be warm, but not steaming hot).
-Set potatoes aside if still prepping the other ingredients (steps 4 - 5).
+Set potatoes aside if still prepping the other ingredients.

-- While the potatoes are cooking, prep the veggies: slice the onion, chop the dill, and mince the garlic.
+- While the potatoes are cooking, prep the veggies: slice the onion, chop the herbs, and mince the garlic.
+Set aside.

-- Then, make the dressing: to a large bowl, add the minced garlic, extra-virgin olive oil, lemon juice, red wine vinegar, grainy mustard, dried oregano, and ½ teaspoon salt.
+- To a large bowl, add the minced garlic, extra-virgin olive oil, lemon juice, red wine vinegar, grainy mustard, dried oregano, and ½ teaspoon salt.
 Whisk to combine.

-- Add the drained tuna, sliced onion and chopped dill.
-Stir gently to combine.
+- Stir gently to combine.
 Taste the salad and add more salt if needed.
 The potato salad can be served warm right away, or at room temperature, or cold.

 Notes